Jeanne Tripplehorn: Career

 Tripplehorn began her career on stage.
 She appeared Off-Broadway in John Patrick Shanley's The Big Funk in 1990, then co-starred with Val Kilmer in a 1993 production of John Ford's 1630s play 'Tis Pity She's a Whore.
-She has also been on Broadway in Anton Chekov's Three Sisters opposite Amy Irving and Lili Taylor.
+She has also been on Broadway in Anton Chekhov's Three Sisters opposite Amy Irving and Lili Taylor.
 In 1992, she made her film debut, in a supporting role in the erotic thriller Basic Instinct.
 The following year, she appeared as Abby McDeere opposite Tom Cruise in The Firm and in 1995 had another lead role alongside Kevin Costner in Waterworld.
 As lead actress, she starred in the 1997 box-office bomb 'Til There Was You.
 The next few years she had supporting roles in small films, including Office Killer, Monument Ave., and Sliding Doors; and in 1999 appeared opposite Hugh Grant in the British romantic comedy Mickey Blue Eyes.
 She was cast opposite Madonna in the 2002 film Swept Away.

 In 2006, Tripplehorn was cast in a leading role as Barbara Henrickson in the HBO drama series Big Love, opposite Bill Paxton, regarded as the most successful role of her career.
 In 2009, she played Jacqueline Kennedy Onassis in the HBO movie Grey Gardens.
 She was nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie for this performance.
 In 2011, she appeared in Five, a movie on the Lifetime television network.
 In July 2012, Tripplehorn joined the cast of CBS procedural Criminal Minds in season eight, replacing Paget Brewster's character Emily Prentiss.
 She received a six-figure salary per episode of Criminal Minds.
 She left the series after two seasons and Jennifer Love Hewitt replaced her as a new agent.

 Tripplehorn has appeared in the independent films Little Pink House (2017), with Catherine Keener, and Gloria Bell (2018), starring Julianne Moore.
 In 2020, she returned to television in the Hulu miniseries Mrs. America opposite Cate Blanchett, Sarah Paulson, Rose Byrne, Tracey Ullman and Margo Martindale.
 She was later cast in a recurring role in the HBO period drama series The Gilded Age starring Christine Baranski and Cynthia Nixon.

 Personal life

-Tripplehorn had a relationship with actor Ben Stiller between 1990 and 1996.
-She married actor Leland Orser in 2000.
+Tripplehorn married actor Leland Orser in 2000.
 They have a son.